 Medical research shows that around 80% of people who lose significant body fat through dieting regain the weight after 12 months.

-Simply cutting calories will result in cravings.
+Simply cutting calories on an unhealthy diet will often result in cravings.
 It’s not an intelligent strategy if no dietary modifications are made.

 The average American eats processed and packaged food for a decent percentage of their overall caloric intake, and trying to just eat smaller portions doesn’t work for most people.
 The diet is too low in fiber and the caloric reduction becomes an hourly struggle to avoid temptation.